lastRemnant0/lastRemnant0/README.md

 - 👋 Hi, I’m Ali Alantaif
 - 👀 I’m interested in web development and android development (kotlin).
-- 🌱 currently learning web development.
+- 🌱 currently learning web development and ancroid.
 - 📫 How to reach me on isnta @ali91.arts

 <!---